Skip to main content

 glide-data-grid after edits

-1. Click on the "Export" button to create a XLSX file (sheetjs-gdg.xlsx).
+1. Click on the "Export" button.
+The browser should attempt to download a XLSX file (sheetjs-gdg.xlsx).
+Save the file.

 Open the generated file and verify the contents match the grid.